isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 #### 6. Is the PCA approval of my employee transferrable?

-No. An Approval is given to a specific employee and therefore cannot be transferred.
+No. An approval is given to a specific employee and therefore cannot be transferred.

 Should another employee require to enter Singapore under PCA, a separate application must be submitted.